mikkelsvartveit/thesis/masterproject/text/content/02-background.md

 - **Inference resources**: Larger models do not only increase the cost of training, it also increases the cost of inference, i.e. making predictions using the trained model.
 Depending on where the model will be deployed, this may be a deciding factor.

+### Regularization

+TODO

 ### Leave-one-group-out cross validation

 _Cross validation_ is a technique used to assess performance and generalizability of a machine learning model.
 It involves partitioning data into subsets, where the model is trained on certain subsets while validated using the remaining ones.
 The process is repeated, making sure the model is trained and validated using different splits.
-This helps reduce overfitting on a fixed validation set, with the trade-off of requiring more computation since the model needs to be trained multiple times.
-Figure \ref{fig:cross-validation} illustrates how the data can be split in a 5-fold cross validation.
+This helps reduce overfitting on a fixed validation set, with the trade-off of requiring more computation since the model needs to be trained multiple times. \autoref{fig:cross-validation} illustrates how the data can be split in a 5-fold cross validation.
 Each fold serves as validation data once while remaining data is used for training.

 It is worth noting that cross validation is used only when verifying the model architecture and hyperparameters, not when training the actual model that will be deployed.
 After performance is assessed using cross validation techniques, the final model is trained on all available training data without holding out a validation set.